Arkansas Mesothelioma Treatment and Doctors

 The Rockefeller Cancer Institute, located in Little Rock, is the premier facility for cancer patients in the state.
 It is Arkansas’ only cancer center that focuses on both treatment and research.[1]

-- The founders of the Institute were inspired to bring what they learned from the MD Anderson Cancer Center in Houston back to their home state.
+- The institute’s founders were inspired to bring what they learned from the MD Anderson Cancer Center in Houston back to their home state.
 They recognized that Arkansas lacked a comprehensive facility for cancer patients.

 - Research and clinical trials held here give mesothelioma and other cancer patients the opportunity to benefit from emerging treatments.